jgawrilo/seemail/README.md

 From the [API site](https://app.swaggerhub.com/apis/jataware/seemail/1.0) use the export button in the top right to export the Server Stub (as python-flask).
 Unzip the resulting python-flask-server-generated.zip file to a location on your machine - I created a server\_stub directory in the seemail directory to use.
 Change directory to the unzipped folder and make sure the requirements are installed with `pip3 install -r requirements.txt`.

-Copy the seemail/server\_code/default\_controller.py file to server\_stub/swagger\_server/controllers/, overwriting the default\_controller.py file that is already there.
+In default\_controller.py, change the hard coded seemail\_path variable to point to wherever you cloned this repo.
+If you did a non-standard mailinabox install you may also have to change the mail\_home variable in default\_controller.py and email\_spoofer\_daemon.py.
+Then copy the default\_controller.py file to server\_stub/swagger\_server/controllers/, overwriting the default\_controller.py file that is already there.

 ## Start background processes